Kuwait Visa Fee, How to Apply & Eligibility Process

 - Eligible nationalities can get a visa at Kuwait International Airport.

-- Present passport, photos, itinerary, and proof of funds at the immigration counter.
+- Show your passport, photos, travel itinerary, and proof of funds at immigration.

 - Pay the fee (around $10–$20).